Community Mini-Grant Funds Now Available!

 - Mini-grant funds cannot be used to:

-- Purchase tickets for dinners, golf outings, or similar fundraising events, meals or refreshments, or travel or lodging for speakers or staff.
+- Purchase tickets for dinners, golf outings or fundraising events.

-- Cover administrative or training costs or salaries of applicant staff.
+- Cover salaries, travel or lodging of applicant staff.

 - Make contributions to candidates for elective office or for partisan political purposes.